Heslew/Final-Project-Serrona/Finals/Finals Laboratory Exam/README.md

 ---------------------------------------------------------------------

-* This laboratory activity demonstrates real-time, bidirectional control of an Arduino board using a FastAPI web server.
-The system lets both hardware inputs (push buttons) and HTTP requests from a web API toggle LED states on the Arduino, illustrating an IoT-style control architecture that combines physical interaction with remote software control.​
+* This Lab demonstrates an Arduino-to-Python client system where a push button on an Arduino remotely triggers actions on a separate LED system through a Python-based API client.
+The Arduino does not call the API directly; instead, it sends data over the serial port to a Python program, which then invokes a predefined HTTP endpoint and reports results on the terminal.
 ---------------------------------------------------------------------